CasparKielwein/Aaargh/Items.md

 ### Comment
 Blade Weapons have the greatest utility but generally do one die type less damage than Axes.
-Feats and Maneuvers targeting blade Weapons are better than those for Axes and Hammers.
+Talents and Maneuvers targeting blade Weapons are better than those for Axes and Hammers.
-Axes have the highest potential for damage having the *devastating* attribute and feats supporting conditionally damage boni.
+Axes have the highest potential for damage having the *devastating* attribute and talents supporting conditionally damage boni.
 Hammers are have the highest average damage.
-Feats supporting hammers add debuffs that are useful for low damage builds.
+Talents supporting hammers add debuffs that are useful for low damage builds.
 Crossbows do more damage than bows, but the `Load` Attribute limits them to one attack per round.
 Thrown Weapons do even less damage but provide versatility by being one-handed and also usable as melee weapons.

 Everyone can wear every armor, there are no restriction for class or attribute values.
-Feats and Magic Items encourage using lighter armor to advance certain play-styles.
+Talents and Magic Items encourage using lighter armor to advance certain play-styles.

 ## Magic and Legendary Items
 ### Comment